reviewrelic-universe/android-sdk/README.md

 ```
 ## Code Initialization

-To initialize the Review Relic SDK in your app, use below snippet in your app's Application class or where ever you seems appropiaate:
+To initialize the Review Relic SDK in your app, use below snippet in your app's Application class or where ever you seems appropiate:

 #### Initialize SDK